inventree/inventree-docs/docs/app/connect.md

 Use of the InvenTree app assumes that you (the user) have access to an InvenTree server.

 When first running the app, no profile has been configured.
-A message is displayed at the bottom of the screen, indicting that a server profile needs to be configured.
+The *server* icon in the top-right corner of the home screen is <span style='color: red'>red</span>, indicating that there is no connection to an InvenTree server:

-{% with id="no_server", url="app/initial_home_screen.jpg", maxheight="240px", description="No server configured" %}
+{% with id="no_server", url="app/initial.png", maxheight="240px", description="No server configured" %}
 {% include "img.html" %}
 {% endwith %}

-Press on the mesage to navigate to the server selection view:
+Press on the server icon to navigate to the server selection view:

+{% with id="no_profiles", url="app/no_profiles.png", maxheight="240px", description="No server configured" %}
+{% include "img.html" %}
+{% endwith %}

 ### Create Server